 So I gave it a go.

 Ignoring the suggestion to dilute the vinegar, I poured myself a wee dram of apple cider vinegar and, taking a deep breath, knocked it back in one smug gulp.
 What little vinegar actually made it to my stomach made me feel rather sick.
-The rest shot out through my left nostril in an explosive and excruciating snort.
+The rest, having inhaled a lungful of vinegar vapours, shot out through my left nostril in an explosive and excruciating snort.

-It felt like someone had stuck a bottle brush up my snout and left me with most of the symptoms of a bad cold for two days.
+It felt like someone had stuck a bottle brush up my nose and it left me with most of the symptoms of a bad cold for two days.
 The experience will not be repeated but if nothing else it did prompt my curiosity.

 I decided to dig a bit deeper into this vinegar thing: